Utøya, Inderøy

-Utøy or Utøya is a village area in the municipality of Inderøy in Trøndelag county, Norway.
-The village sits about half way between the village of Vangshylla (to the southwest) and the village of Sakshaug (to the northeast).
+Utøya is a village area in Inderøy Municipality in Trøndelag county, Norway.
+The village sits about halfway between the village of Vangshylla (to the southwest) and the village of Sakshaug (to the northeast).
 The village of Kjerknesvågen lies about 6 km to the north and the Trondheimsfjord lies just to the south.
-The "Utøy area" generally includes the area around the village which is the southern part of the Inderøya peninsula.
+The area of Utøya generally includes the area around the village which is the southern part of the Inderøya peninsula.

 Economy

-The predominant employment in for the Utøy area is agriculture, as in the rest of Inderøy, in addition to functioning as a suburb of Steinkjer, Verdal, and Levanger.
+The predominant employment in for the Utøya area is agriculture, as in the rest of Inderøy, in addition to functioning as a suburb of Steinkjer, Verdal, and Levanger.
 There is no notable industry, but the area has a Coop Marked grocery store, Utøy School, kindergarten, and amateur theatre.

-At nearby Vangshylla there is a hotel that specializes in fishing tourism in the fjord, a boat harbor, and also located there is the Skarnsund Bridge that when it opened in 1991 was the longest cable-stayed bridge in the world and connects the Mosvik area to Innherred.
+At nearby Vangshylla, there is a hotel that specializes in fishing tourism in the fjord, a boat harbor, and also located there is the Skarnsund Bridge that when it opened in 1991 was the longest cable-stayed bridge in the world and connects the old Mosvik Municipality area to Innherred.